RuinExplorer/z_ushe_concurrent_interface/README.md

     gv_act_ela             CONSTANT VARCHAR2 (6) := 'A13';  --STVTESC, act_ela
     gv_act_composite       CONSTANT VARCHAR2 (6) := 'A05'; --STVTESC, act_composite

-4 - then use the stvxlbl script from the "setup - high school crosswalk prep.sql" to create a crosswalk label
+4 - Then use the stvxlbl script from the "setup - high school crosswalk prep.sql" to create a crosswalk label.
-    (This file contains additional sripts to check the crosswalk tables for existing values, and examples of scripts you can use to populate SORXREF via inserts if desired)
+    (This file contains additional sripts to check the crosswalk tables for existing values, and examples of scripts you can use to populate SORXREF via inserts if desired.)

-5 - populate the SORXREF_BANNER_VALUE field of "BannerSBGI.csv" with the Banner SGBI values specific to your university
+5 - Populate the SORXREF_BANNER_VALUE field of "BannerSBGI.csv" with the Banner SGBI values specific to your university.
     "BannerSBGI-USUexample.csv" is provided as a completed example.
 SBGI values are found through STVSBGI.
-    Use Toad, SQL Loader, or the the  Banner MDUU, to load the completed high school SBGI code crosswalk to SORXREF
+    Use Toad, SQL Loader, or the the  Banner MDUU, to load the completed high school SBGI code crosswalk to SORXREF.

-6 - Update the "ushe_data.sh" shell script with the username/password and path specific to your institution
+6 - Update the "ushe_data.sh" shell script with the username/password and path specific to your institution.
     Use this file to retrieve records from the USHE Concurrent Enrollment Participation system.
     A data sharing agreement will need to be compelted with USHE for them to provide credentials and create firewall exceptions.